 How do I store my food?

 Food must be stored in a manner to prevent bears from obtaining it.
 Fresh caught fish and other odorous substances, such as toothpaste and garbage, must also be stored appropriately.
 The approved method for food storage along the Alagnak requires a bear-resistant food container (BRFC).
-Contact the park for a list of manufacturers of BRFCs.
 The King Salmon Visitor Center has a limited supply of BRFCs which may be checked out for non-commercial trips on a first come, first served basis.
 Ice chests, coolers or dry bags do not provide adequate protection from bears.
 Fish entrails should be discarded in a swift-moving river current.

 Do I need a permit to travel, camp, and/or spend the night along the Alagnak Wild River?